Proud Canadian Company

 Your Complete Guide to Mortgage Basis Points

-Key Highlights
+Key Takeaways

 Best Mortgage Rates

-What is a Basis Point (BPS)?
+What Is a Basis Point (BPS)?

-How Much is a Basis Point?
+How Much Is a Basis Point?

 1 basis point equals 0.01% or 1/100th of a percent.
 For example, if the interest rate on a mortgage is 4.00% and increases by 25 basis points, the new interest rate would be 4.25%.
 Similarly, if the interest rate decreases by 50 basis points, the new interest rate would be 3.50%.